-and a long-range component The short-range component $J_1$ mainly solves the loss caused by boundary and overlap, which is only valid when the unit has overlap or exceeds the boundary, so the calculation involving this component can be completed quickly, the computational complexity can be reduced from $O (N ^ 2)$ to $ O (N)$ by filtering items that only overlap with the block through meshing.
-The remote component $J_2$ is the distance loss, the loss function is bounded, and the calculation amount can be effectively reduced using mini-batch technology.
+is a long-range component.
+The short-range component $f_1$ mainly addresses the loss caused by boundaries and overlap.
+Since this term is nonzero only when a unit overlaps with others or exceeds the boundary, the calculation involving this component can be completed quickly.
+The computational complexity can be reduced from $O (N^2)$ to $ O (N)$ by filtering items that overlap with the block through meshing.
+The remote component $f_2$ is the long-range loss, the loss function is bounded, and the calculation amount can be effectively reduced using mini-batch techniques.

-In the subsequent sections, we provide a detailed explanation of the algorithm's implementation, focusing on how further techniques are combined to optimize the placement problem effectively.
+In the subsequent sections, we provide a detailed explanation of the algorithm's implementation, focusing on how additional techniques are combined to effectively optimize the placement problem.